Ann Joslin Williams

 Ann Joslin Williams’s writing is authentic, hard-won and amazingly effective.
 Her stories will work their way into your heart like shards of migrating iron.
 They are true and artful – I admire them for how the stitch of words recedes, and the people inside emerge.
 The Woman in the Woods is the most courageous collection I’ve seen in a long time.

---Robert Olmstead author of Stay Here With Me
+--Robert Olmsted author of Stay Here With Me

 What I admire about Ann Joslin Williams is the generosity of her affections, the richness of her landscapes, and the easy grace of her prose.
 The stories in The Woman in the Woods are like tiles that slowly fit together to create the portrait of a grief that flows down through the generations, obscured sometimes by love and by pleasure, but never completely forgotten.
 The book is richly populated with men and women, adults and children, and the souls of those both living and dead---all of whom, like Dante, seem to have come to themselves within a dark wood where the straight way has been lost.